Johnny Carson: Military service

 Carson joined the United States Navy on June 8, 1943, and received V-12 Navy College Training Program officer training at Columbia University and Millsaps College.
-Commissioned an ensign late in the war, Carson was assigned to the USS Pennsylvania in the Pacific.
-While in the Navy, Carson posted a 10–0 amateur boxing record, with most of his bouts fought on board the Pennsylvania.
+Commissioned an ensign late in the war, Carson was assigned to the USS Pennsylvania in the Pacific, serving as a communications officer in charge of decoding encrypted messages.
+While in the Navy, Carson posted a 15–0-1 amateur boxing record, with most of his bouts fought on board Pennsylvania.
 He was en route to the combat zone aboard a troop ship when the war ended.

-Carson served as a communications officer in charge of decoding encrypted messages.
-He said that the high point of his military career was performing a magic trick for United States Secretary of the Navy James V. Forrestal.
+Carson later said that the high point of his military career was performing a magic trick for U.S. Secretary of the Navy James V. Forrestal.
 In a conversation with Forrestal, the Secretary asked Carson if he planned to stay in the Navy after the war.
 In response, Carson said no and told him he wanted to be a magician.
 Forrestal asked him to perform, and Carson responded with a card trick.
 Carson made the discovery that he could entertain and amuse someone as cranky and sophisticated as Forrestal.

 Education

-Taking advantage of educational opportunities from the Navy, Carson attended the University of Nebraska–Lincoln, where he joined Phi Gamma Delta fraternity and continued performing magic (then paid $25 per appearance).
-He majored in journalism with the intention of becoming a comedy writer, but instead switched his major to speech and drama a few months later because he wanted to become a radio performer.
-Carson's college thesis, titled "How to Write Comedy for Radio", was a compilation of taped skits and jokes from popular radio shows with Carson explaining the comedic technique in a voice-over.
+Taking advantage of educational opportunities from the Navy, Carson attended the University of Nebraska, where he joined the Phi Gamma Delta fraternity and continued performing magic (then paid $25 per appearance).
+Carson majored in journalism with the intention of becoming a comedy writer, but instead switched his major to speech and drama a few months later because he wanted to become a radio performer.
+His college thesis, titled "How to Write Comedy for Radio", was a compilation of taped skits and jokes from popular radio shows with Carson explaining the comedic technique in a voice-over.
 It allowed him to graduate in three years.
-He graduated with a Bachelor of Arts degree in radio and speech with a minor in physics in 1949.
+Carson graduated with a Bachelor of Arts degree in radio and speech with a minor in physics in 1949.